Linnea Quigley: Relationships

-Linnea’s father was Dr. William “Nip” Heath Quigley, a dean of education and vice president at Palmer College of Chiropractic in Davenport, Iowa.
+Linnea's father was Dr. William "Nip" Heath Quigley, a dean of education and vice president at Palmer College of Chiropractic in Davenport, Iowa.
 Her mother Dorothy was a homemaker.
 After she graduated from Bettendorf High School in 1976, she moved to California with her parents when her father became the president of the Los Angeles campus of Palmer College.
 He left the college in the late 1980s to open a private practice.

 During the filming of Night of the Demons (1988), Quigley began a relationship with special-effects artist Steve Johnson.
 Later, while working on the film A Nightmare on Elm Street 4: The Dream Master (1988), Johnson proposed to Quigley on the set.
 "I actually got engaged on the set of that movie right after coming out of Freddy's chest.
 He gave me a ring so that was funny.
 While he's hosing my K-Y Jelly off me and after it fell over almost killing us and some others, he still managed to ask me to marry him."
 They married on January 17, 1990, but divorced in 1992.

 Veganism

 Quigley is a vegan.
 She switched to a vegetarian diet in the late 1970s after her move to Los Angeles, first by eliminating red meat, then chicken and fish, and eventually all dairy and all other foods from animals.
 She is an animal-rights activist and an active member of the animal-rights organization PETA.
-In October 1990, she appeared on the cover of Vegetarian Times, but the cover story met with criticism from one reader who attacked Quigley for appearing in films that depict violence against women.
+In October 1990, she appeared on the cover of Vegetarian Times.